JorgeDFR/3d_lidar_slam_benchmark_at_iilab/docs/content/dataset/mobile_robot.md

 - **base_link**: The main reference frame, located at the center of the robot wheels
 - **base_footprint**: Located directly below *base_link*, on the ground plane
-- **imu**: Located at the center of the IMU
+- **lidar3d**: Located at the center of each 3D LiDAR sensor
-- **lidar_***: Located at the center of each LiDAR sensor (e.g., lidar_livox_mid_360)
+- **laser**: Located at the center of the 2D LiDAR sensor
+- **imu_link**: Located at the center of the IMU

 !!! info "Transformations"
     The transformations between these reference frames are provided both in the *tf* topic in the rosbag files and in the calibration files included with the dataset.
+The transformations provided were calculated using the distances specified in the Computer Aided Design (CAD) 3D models.

+!!! warning "Robot Namespae"
+    All the reference frames are inside the mobile robot namespace *eve*.
+As such, in the rosbags files, the *tf* reference frames have this namespace as a prefix (e.g., *eve/base_link*).

 ## Gallery